Execution

 A pre-configured --jobs option to control parallel execution.

-The resolved value is stored in ctx.meta[click_extra.context.JOBS].
+The resolved value is stored as an int in ctx.meta[click_extra.context.JOBS].

 Warning